JumpingKeyCaps/RLplayground/README.md

 ## ⚙️ Key Concepts

-- **Environment**: 2D physics-based battlefield with incoming threats and interceptor missiles
+- **Environment**: A simple 2D physics simulation with gravity, bounces, obstacles, and a target cup
-- **Agent**: Controls the anti-missile battery (DCA) — decides when and where to fire
-- **Constraints**: Limited missiles, cooldowns, and multiple targets
-- **Rewards**: Intercepting missiles yields positive reward; letting them hit the city triggers penalties
-- **Learning**: The agent must learn timing, aiming, and strategic targeting over many episodes
+- **Agent**: Learns a throwing policy (angle, power) to maximize success
+- **Rewards**: Designed to encourage landing the ball in the cup and penalize misses
+- **Learning**: Agent updates its policy based on feedback from environment interactions
-- **Visualization**: Real-time simulation of missile paths, interceptions, rewards, and decision metrics
+- **Visualization**: Real-time trajectories, heatmaps, and learning metrics to track progress

 ---